samclement/swhurl-releasebot/README.md

 Commands:

 - `major|minor|patch` creates a new incremented release and tag on github
-- `not live` returns list of commits since last tag
+- `unreleased` returns list of commits since last tag

 Environment variables: